Bugazelle/chromium-all-old-stable-versions/README.md

 1. [chromium.stable.json](https://raw.githubusercontent.com/Bugazelle/chromium-all-old-stable-versions/master/chromium.stable.json)
 2. [chromium.stable.csv](https://raw.githubusercontent.com/Bugazelle/chromium-all-old-stable-versions/master/chromium.stable.csv)

-> Warning:
+> Something you need to know:
 > 1. The omahaproxy only provides the chromium_**base**_position for main version.
 >    For example 77.x.xxxx.xx, such as [77.0.3865.75 - 681094](https://omahaproxy.appspot.com/deps.json?version=77.0.3865.90), [77.0.3865.90 - 681094](https://omahaproxy.appspot.com/deps.json?version=77.0.3865.90), they have the same position 681094.
 >    So, the chromium download urls for 77.x.xxxx.xx are the same.
 >    Based on the [official document](https://www.chromium.org/getting-involved/download-chromium), seems no better solution to fix this.
 > 2. Some of certain positions don't have the chromium build.
-To get chromium, the position search range is: [position-10, position+10]
+To get chromium, get the nearest position from: [position-100, position+100]

 ## Download Process
 1. Get Version: history.json